gderoo/self_driving_car/Project 2 - Traffic Sign Classifier/writeup_report.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in step 0 of the notebook.
-We follow the split of the original dataset (i.e. do not reshuffle between datasets).
+The actual execution of preprocessing is done in the section "Train, Validate and Test the Model" of Step 2.

+We follow the split of the original dataset, but since we performed an augmentation.
 The resulting dataset sizes are

-* Training = 34799
+* Training = **56337**
 * Validation = 4410
 * Test = 12630

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-After several more complicated trials, including a reproduction of the [LeCun architecture](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) for a similar issue, we fell back on the architecture of the original LeNet homework.
-The main reason is that of architectures resulted in overfitting very early in the training process.
+After several more complicated trials, including a reproduction of the [LeCun architecture](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) for a similar issue, we fell back on the architecture of the original LeNet homework augmented by convolutional nets.

-It is worth mentioning though that theoritically, we could use the RBG images, and more complex architectures (e.g. several convolutional net in a row before pooling, see architecture "Net3") with dataset augmentation and further tightening of the parameters.

 The code for my final model is located in Step 2, as a combination of the "Net" function described in the "Architecture" section, and the hyperparameters in the first cell of the "Train, Validate and Test the Model" section.